 18 holes, 6 211 meters (white), slope 145.

-A superb course in the heart of a forest, slightly hilly with many water hazards.
+A superb course in the heart of a forest, slightly undulating with numerous water obstacles.

-For 14 years, the club has hosted the Cannes Open.
-This flagship competition of the European circuit has counted among its winners prestigious players such as Jean Garaïalde, Greg Norman, Sévériano Ballesteros, Ian Woosnam among others.
+For 14 years, the club hosted the Cannes Open.
+This flagship competition on the European circuit has counted prestigious players such as Jean Garaïalde, Greg Norman, Sévériano Ballesteros and Ian Woosnam among its winners.

 Our golf club is engaged since several years in various steps aiming at valuing the respect of the environment, but also at promoting more widely policies of sustainable development.